Black Friday Email Marketing: Strategy & Tips

 For instance, Refine is a free intelligent subject line tester that will give you valuable insights and provide you with valuable suggestions.

-8. Use Your Pre-header Text to Boost Sales
+8. Use Your Preview Text To Boost Sales

-Your preheader text is to your subject line what Robin is to Batman!
+Your preview text is to your subject line what Robin is to Batman!
 To leverage their full potential, you need to add the right copy to power your Black Friday subject lines.

 Here are a few preheaders from last year: